Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsubsection{Classical machine learning}

 Three classical models were applied: K-Nearest Neighbors (KNN), Support Vector Machines (SVM) with Radial Basis Function (RBF) kernel, and Random Forest (RF).
-These models learned from the (normalized) hand-crafted features and they were applied in both stage 1 and stage 2.
+Based on (standardized) hand-crafted features, these models were widely applied for HAR \cite{wang_survey_2019, nurwulan2020random}.
+They were applied in both stage 1 and stage 2.
+In stage 1, however, they were only applied as baseline models, since deep learning models were also applied.